 Students interested in developing graphic design, photography and communication skills can work on producing the school’s Raider yearbook.
 The 400-page magazine-style publication is student-run and managed.
 The Raider yearbook is a nationally recognized, award-winning publication, consistently serving as a national high school sample of superior writing, photography and design.
 The Raider sits in the top echelon of student journalism, having earned a Columbia Scholastic Press Association Crown, National Scholastic Press Association All-American and Florida Scholastic Press Association All-Florida awards.

 Reflections The Reflections literary magazine is produced by students enrolled in the journalism program, as a culminating project in graphic design.
 The magazine features a variety of literary and artistic works, produced by students from all grade levels.
 All students are eligible to submit pieces for consideration.
-Reflections has consistently earned state recognition as a recipient of the Florida Scholastic Press Association’s All-Florida award.
+Reflections has consistently earned state recognition as a recipient of the Florida Scholastic Press Association’s All-Florida award, and in its first year entering the National Scholastic Press Association competition, the 2018 lit mag received All-American honors with Four Marks of Distinction, the highest possible ranking.

 To showcase the intellectual talents and curiosities of Gulliver students, the Principles of Social Science was founded in the spring of 2012.
 The journal aims to encourage student interests in the research, writing, and study of history, politics, economics, and society.
 The Principles of Social Science consists of essays written by students, is peer-reviewed by students, and is managed to a great extent by student editors.